J&J has recently been ordered to pay nearly $4.7 billion in damages to 22 ovarian cancer patients and their families.

-There have been two class action lawsuits filed against the pharmaceutical giant Johnson & Johnson.
-Both claim that the company’s talcum powder products gave women ovarian cancer.
+Prior to this lawsuit, there have been a number of class action lawsuits filed against the pharmaceutical giant Johnson & Johnson, claiming that the company’s talcum powder products gave women ovarian cancer.

 The class-action filings claim that Johnson & Johnson was negligent because they did not warn their users that using their talcum powder products put them at higher risk for developing ovarian cancer.